Bricktech2000/Notes/notes/boolean-operation.md

 ### representation

-can be built by combining multiple logic gates. may only take one input
+can be built by combining multiple logic [[gate]]s. may only take one input

 | A   | B   | A IMPL B |
 | --- | --- | -------- |